Melonba

 AreaSearch assessment of residential development activity positions Melonba among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Melonba has seen around 526 new homes approved per year.
-Over the past five financial years, between FY-21 and FY-25, approximately 2,632 homes were approved, with an additional 132 approved so far in FY-26.
-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+Melonba has seen approximately 526 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 2,632 homes were approved, with an additional 125 approved so far in FY-26.
+On average, each dwelling constructed has resulted in approximately 0.7 new residents over these five years, indicating that new supply is meeting or exceeding demand and providing ample buyer choice while creating capacity for population growth beyond current forecasts.

-The average construction cost value of these new homes is $483,000, demonstrating a developer focus on the premium segment with upmarket properties.
-In terms of commercial development, Melonba has recorded $995,000 in approvals this financial year, indicating minimal commercial development activity.
-Compared to Greater Sydney, Melonba shows 2400.0% higher development activity per person, offering buyers greater choice.
+The average construction cost value of new homes is around $483,000, suggesting a focus on the premium segment with upmarket properties.
+In FY-26, commercial development approvals have totalled $995,000, indicating minimal commercial development activity in Melonba compared to Greater Sydney.
+Relative to Greater Sydney, Melonba shows 2315.0% higher development activity per person, offering buyers greater choice and suggesting strong developer confidence in the location.
 However, development activity has moderated in recent periods.
-This is substantially higher than the national average, suggesting strong developer confidence in the location.
-New building activity in Melonba consists of 81.0% detached dwellings and 19.0% townhouses or apartments, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+New building activity in Melonba consists of approximately 81.0% detached dwellings and 19.0% townhouses or apartments, preserving the area's suburban nature while also providing more diverse housing options.
+This shift represents a notable change from the area's existing housing composition, which is currently 99.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles.

 Frequently Asked Questions - Development